Constitution of: Women’s Fast Pitch Softball Club

 The President and Vice President are responsible for:

 Sharing the presidential workload, serving as the team’s captains, handling all executive decisions, ensuring that all rules and guidelines are followed, providing adequate supplies and necessities for all members of the club, planning club events, publicizing the club and its events, attending general sports meetings, making sure all members can fulfill their duties and working together to choose teams, chairing official committee meetings, providing prompt and proper problem solving skills, as well as any other duties that need to be performed.
+Organizing an agenda for each meeting, scheduling practices and games etc, along with any other organization duties.
+Vice President is specifically responsible for filling out travel forms, contacting and coordinating with other similar student organizations, and completing IM Leagues registration.

-The Secretary and Social Media Director is responsible for:
+The Secretary is responsible for:

 The Treasurer is responsible for:

 Keeping track of the club’s finances, co-producing a financial plan and budget for each year, recording all income and expenses by the club, ensuring that all expenses are paid, ensuring that substantial funds are kept at all times and informing the executive board when there are not, setting up fundraising and donation opportunities, and collecting fees.
+Booking travel stays such as hotels.
+Attend general sports meetings, keep track of bank account, and attain a debit card linked to the club bank account.

 B. For handling vacancies within the executive board, there will be a vote of all of the members and a majority chosen candidate will take the vacant position.